bitcoin/bitcoin/depends/packages.md

 >  Libtool pulls in all direct and indirect dependencies into the .la files it
 >  creates.
 This leads to massive overlinking, which is toxic to the Gentoo
 >  ecosystem, as it leads to a massive number of unnecessary rebuilds.

-Where possible, packages are built with Position Independent Code.
-Either using the Autotools `--with-pic` flag, or `CMAKE_POSITION_INDEPENDENT_CODE` with CMake.

 ## Secondary dependencies: